-Beef and Pumpkin Chili Mole has got to be the queen of all fall stews, with tender bits of steak, chunks of fresh pumpkin, lots of peppers, both hot and sweet, black beans and an ultra rich broth of fire roasted tomatoes, beer, ancho chili and a touch of deep cocoa powder.
+Beef and Pumpkin Chili Mole has got to be the queen of all fall stews, with tender bits of steak, pumpkin, peppers, beans, fire roasted tomatoes, beer, ancho chili and a touch of chocolate!
 It’s a delicious mouthful.

-This beef and pumpkin chili is inspired by the intense, complicated mole sauces from Mexico and Central America, it’s definitely not authentic, but calls upon some of their flavors.
+It’s definitely not authentic, but calls upon some of their fabulous flavors.
 You will not detect the chocolate, as such, in this dish, but combined with the chili powders it does give this stew an unusual complexity.

 I love chili, it’s so easy to throw together and it can feed us for days.
 It can be put together in the hour between coming through the back door with a bag of groceries, and sitting down at the table.
 Or, better yet, made in the morning and refrigerated till dinner.